An Auckland Day Trip to the West Coast

 Once we made the treacherous climb back down we decided to grab some beers and enjoy the rest of the day in style.
-We ventured back towards the city and headed to a lookout that offered amazing views of the whole city.
+We ventured back towards the city and headed to a lookout that offered amazing views of Auckland.

 Sitting there enjoying those beers is where I got a sudden realization of where I was.
 I get them every now and then.
 It seems in life we forget how amazing some of the things we do are, and every now and then I get hit with this huge “wow moment.”
 It’s like I can’t believe where I am or how I got there.

 I sat there and starred out at the city and realized that New Zealand was on, and it was our newest adventure to own, to travel far and wide, and live out our dreams!

 Since this day in Auckland we have seriously explored New Zealand.
 We have a written some blogs that are guides to our favourite places.
 They are:

 - The Best Places to go in the South Island

 - A Bay of Islands Boat Cruise

 Check them out and let us know what you think!